BDMC786/BDMC786.github.io/buildRPS/README.md

   Allow for misspellings

-  D3 to append divs to show result (refreshing should eliminate divs so no undoing necessary)
+  D3 to append divs to show result (no spaces between submit and reset buttons until results rendered)